R-Licence Accreditation Course

 Course duration

-The new R-Licence Accreditation Course, which incorporates the additional training as well as information specific to the public land hunting program, may take up to four hours to complete.
+The R-Licence Accreditation Course may take up to four hours to complete.

-This time is reduced if you are able to study the Hunter Education Handbook before attempting the test.
+For face-to-face students, this time is reduced if you are able to study the Hunter Education Handbook before attempting the test.
+The trainer may email you a PDF version, or you can review the online study guide.

 Each page of the online course is narrated, allowing individuals who prefer auditory learning to hear rather than read the course content.
 The narration may be muted on each page and you may skip topics you’re already familiar with, further reducing the time.